-As you implement your action plan, regularly monitor your performance for changes.
-One of the easiest and best ways of monitoring is to update your Service Desk scorecard (see page 27) every month or every quarter, and trend the changes in your score over time.
+Also, during the term of your contract, it is helpful to regularly monitor your Service Desk's performance for changes.
+One of the easiest and best ways of monitoring is to update your Service Desk scorecard (see page 28) every month or every quarter, and trend the changes in your score over time.